philippe44/libraop/README.md

 It's possible to send synchronous audio to multiple players by using the NTP options (optionally combined with the wait option).
-Either get the NTP of the master machine from any application and then fork multiple instances of raop_play with that NTP and the same file, or use the -ntp option to get NTP to be written to a file and re-use that file when calling the instances of raop_play
+Either get the NTP of the master machine from any application and then fork multiple instances of raop_play with that NTP and the same audio file, or use the -ntp option to get NTP to be written to a file and re-use that file when calling the instances of raop_play

 Makesfiles are provided for OSX, Linux (x86 and ARM).
 Under Windows, I use Embarcadero C++, so I don't use makefile

 You need pthread for Windows to recompile the player / use the library here: https://www.sourceware.org/pthreads-win32)

-It's largely inspired from https://github.com/chevil/raop2_play but limit the playback to pcm as it focuse on creating a library and optimizing AirPlay synchronization
+It's largely inspired from https://github.com/chevil/raop2_play but limit the playback to pcm as it focuses on creating a library and optimizing AirPlay synchronization